How to apply for council housing

 you're the bereaved wife, husband or civil partner of someone in the forces and you have to leave forces accommodation

-Some councils won't let you on the housing register if you have rent arrears, especially if you still owe money to the council.
+Some councils will not let you on the housing register if you have rent arrears, especially if you still owe money to the council.

 If you can agree with your council to pay off some or all of your arrears over time they may let you on the register.
 Make sure you can afford the repayments.